Aerial photo analysis

 - Possibility of monitoring through (historical) data

-It is therefore important to properly map and monitor trees.
-Urgis maps high-risk trees by looking at the height and volume of trees, and their distance or overhang with roads.
-This provides insight into risky roads on which maintenance and periodic checks can be adapted.
+It is therefore important to manage and monitor these objects properly.
+Urgis maps high-risk trees by looking at the height and volume of trees, and their distance or overhang with roads and waterways.
+This provides insight into risky roads to which maintenance and periodic checks can be adjusted.

 About this dataset: